 Tolstoy wrote that “Happy families are all alike; every unhappy family is unhappy in its own way.”
 Poorly designed websites are the same way — unique in their flaws.
 But whether yours suffers from poor navigation, flashy graphics over functionality, or excessive ads for third-party companies, the effect is the same: it hurts your credibility, confuses consumers, and muddles your message.
 (Particularly that last flaw; no one wants to visit a website riddled with other companies’ clickbait.)

-- Choose the product that suits your needs, whether it’s an app, a website, etc.
+- Choose the solution that suits your needs, whether it’s an app, a website, etc.

 - Enter your project requirements, submit your project, and sit back and relax.
 You did it!
 A crowdsourcing expert from Topcoder will review your project and contact you in about 24 hours with a quote and timeline.

 Simple!
 When you’re ready to move forward with your project, we’ll assign you a Topcoder copilot — a seasoned member of the Topcoder Community tasked with managing all logistics and providing guidance throughout your project.
-From then on, you’ll receive updates, notifications, and deliverables through Topcoder Connect.
+From then on, you’ll receive updates, notifications, and deliverables through our platform.
 Goodbye, mediocre website; hello, booming business.